 - Proof of an active medical license.

 An exam fee of $2,500 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.
-Exam applications submitted after Sept.
-29 will incur a $750 non-refundable late fee.
-No applications will be accepted after Oct.
-29. All cancellations must be made in writing.
+Exam applications submitted after June 18 will incur a $250 non-refundable late fee.
+No applications will be accepted after July 18.
+All cancellations must be made in writing.
 No exam fees are refunded unless the candidate withdraws from the examination process, which will result in a loss of board eligibility.
-Otherwise, candidates’ fees are credited toward the next year’s examination, less the applicable cancellation fee, and will remain board eligible until June 1 of the following year.
-Cancellation fees are as follows:
+Refunds will be administered as follows:

 Exam Dates and Deadlines

-The initial administration of the Advanced Heart Failure and Transplant Cardiology Written Exam will be Nov.
-13-15, 2019.
-The application period opened the week of June 17, 2019.
+The Advanced Heart Failure and Transplant Cardiology Written Exam will be in Aug 18-20, 2022.
+The application period opens in mid-February.